 - Click "Pay My Balance"

-The processing fee will show up on the registrant's invoice (if applicable to their transaction).
+The processing fee will show up on the registrant's invoice as a separate line item.

 ALTERNATIVE OFFLINE PAYMENT METHODS

 You can also elect to allow registrants to elect a method of payment that would occur offline.
 For example, you might be running an event which accepts registrations that are paid for by the registrant's parent organization - as such, they might need to submit an invoice to their team for approval.
 Or, you might allow registrants to pay as the front desk, with cash or check.